 Overview of Services

 The School Psychology Services Center provides training opportunities for our graduate students while providing comprehensive behavioral healthcare services to children, adolescents, young adults, their families, and schools.
-Assessment, intervention, and consultation services are provided to families and schools at the School Psychology Services Center in the Box Building on the MSU campus.
+Assessment, intervention, and consultation services are provided to families and schools at the School Psychology Services Center in the Box Building and 1219 Blackjack on the MSU campus.
 Evaluations typically include clinic-based and/or school-based functional assessments, systematic observations, home and school behavior rating scales, semi-structured interviews, curriculum-based assessments, and standardized tests.
 Academic and/or behavioral interventions will be individually designed and implemented and systematically evaluated for treatment effectiveness.

 School Psychology Services Center Clinics